Jim Bunn: Later career

 After leaving Congress, Bunn became a sheriff's deputy at the Yamhill County jail.
 In 2008, he was a candidate for the Oregon House of Representatives in the state's 24th district which includes McMinnville, but was defeated in the primary by Jim Weidner.

+Bunn ran again for congress in 2022 but came in 5th in the primary out of 7 candidates.

 Personal life

 Bunn's family includes other notable public figures, such as his brother Stan Bunn, a former Oregon superintendent of public instruction and member of both houses of the state legislature.
 Another brother, Tom Bunn, is a former Yamhill County commissioner and was briefly a state senator.
 All three brothers served in the legislature for a short time in from July 1992 to January 1993.